FGIT: Fault-Guided Fine-Tuning for Code Generation: Introduction

 \section{Introduction}

-Recently, fine-tuning LLMs using synthetic datasets generated by teacher models has emerged as a popular paradigm for improving code generation capabilities~\cite{luowizardcoder, wei2024magicoder, zheng2024opencodeinterpreter, gunasekar2023textbooks, yu2024wavecoder}.
-This paradigm uses stronger teacher models to generate high-quality instruction-response pairs and construct a dataset.
-These synthetic datasets are then used to fine-tune weaker student models with standard SFT method, which uses instructions to guide LLMs to generate outputs matching reference responses by minimizing cross-entropy loss uniformly across all tokens.
+Recently, fine-tuning LLMs using synthetic datasets generated by teacher models has emerged as a popular paradigm for improving code generation capabilities~\cite{luowizardcoder, zheng2024opencodeinterpreter, yu2024wavecoder}.
+This paradigm uses teacher models to generate high-quality instruction-response pairs and construct a dataset.
+These datasets are then used to fine-tune student models with standard SFT method, which uses instructions to guide LLMs to generate outputs matching reference responses by minimizing cross-entropy loss uniformly across all tokens.

-Although these LLMs fine-tuned with standard SFT achieve impressive performance on code generation benchmarks such as HumanEval~\cite{chen2021evaluating}, \textit{they sometimes generate plausible-looking but incorrect code variants}~\cite{huang2025survey,liu2024exploring}.
+Although these LLMs fine-tuned with standard SFT achieve impressive performance on code generation benchmarks~\cite{chen2024b4,gunasekar2023textbooks,chen2024jumpcoder,wei2024magicoder}, such as HumanEval~\cite{chen2021evaluating}, \textit{they sometimes generate plausible-looking but incorrect code variants}~\cite{huang2025survey,liu2024exploring}.
 For example, Llama-3.1-70B-Instruct~\cite{dubey2024llama}, a model fine-tuned from Llama-3.1-70B using standard SFT, is capable of solving 82.3\% of the problems in HumanEval.
-However, our analysis shows that 34.5\% of its failed cases are attributed to deviations in error-prone segments of otherwise correct implementations.
-As shown in Figure~\ref{fig:motivating}, in a vowel identification task, although the LLM successfully implements the core logic of searching for vowels between consonants from the right, it erroneously initializes the starting index of the loop--a mistake in a critical part of the code that renders the program incorrect.
-We refer to such crucial differences between correct implementations and similar incorrect variants as \textit{error-sensitive segments}, such as \textit{len(word) - 1} and \textit{len(word) - 2} in Figure~\ref{fig:motivating}.
-These \textit{error-sensitive segments} act as critical decision points in code generation, where even slight deviations can determine the correctness of the output.
+However, our analysis shows that 34.5\% of its failed cases are largely correct and require modifications in only three or fewer locations to be fixed.
+We conservatively classify these specific instances as failures attributable to deviations in error-prone segments, highlighting the prevalence of such errors in code generation.
+As shown in Figure~\ref{fig:motivating}, in a task to calculate the product of signs and the sum of magnitudes, although the LLM successfully implements logic similar to the correct version—by correctly handling negative numbers and summing magnitudes-it fails to account for zero.
+We refer to such crucial differences between correct implementations and similar incorrect variants as \ess.
+These \ess act as critical decision points in code generation, where even slight deviations can determine the correctness of the output.